 Q. Will I be able to bring someone with me to scans?

-We encourage units to allow women to share the ultrasound scan experience with their partner (or other family members and friends) by saving a short 10–30-second video clip of the baby at the end of the dating scan and/or anomaly scan.
+If you are unable to bring someone with you to your scan, we encourage units to allow women to share the ultrasound scan experience with their partner (or other family members and friends) by saving a short 10–30-second video clip of the baby at the end of the dating scan and/or anomaly scan.

 In the current pandemic situation, when women attend alone, virtual attendance by partners or companions with online video calls, or the filming of the dating scan and/or anomaly scan, is not recommended.
 While we understand this may be disappointing, virtual attendance can be distracting to the sonographer and prevent them from doing their job effectively.